akash-network/community/wg-akash-website/README.md

 - Triage [Akash Website issues](https://github.com/akash-network/website/issues)
 - Assign issues to working group members to improve the website on front end and back end.
-- Ideate and implement new website pages and features
+- Ideate and implement new website pages and features.

 ## PRDs and other documentation